mintpepper95/KnowledgeIsPower/DotNet/C_Sharp/Boxing and unboxing.md

 #### What is unboxing?
 Extracting value type from an object and converting it to a value type.

-CLR boxes the value type, by creating a new System.Object on the heap and wraps the value of `i` in it, and then assigns its address to o, on the stack.

 ![[Pasted image 20240319190513.png]]
 ```csharp